merenlab/anvio.org/vocabulary/index.md

 A MAG can be a single contig or a collection of contigs that, in theory, collectively represent a single microbial organism.
 Although, binning can lead to errors.
 Quality of a MAG can be assessed by completion and redundancy of single-copy core genes, although, these estimates may not be conclusive.
 Despite challenges associated with them, MAGs have played essential roles in expanding the tree of life and shedding light on environmental microbiomes and viromes.

+### Single amplified genome (SAG)

+The term single amplified genome is used to refer to a DNA sequenced from an individual cell.
+The amount of DNA in a cell is extremely low, therefore it should undergo a whole genome amplification (WGA) prior to analysis with modern sequencing methods.
+Even trace amounts of contaminant DNA influence SAG quality substantially.
+Thus, the preprocessing step requires an application of specialised instrumentation, such as flow cytometry, microfluidics, and micromanipulators.

 {:data-tags="population,populations"}
 ### Population